We talk about the Genie belting notes, dish on the hidden Disney Easter eggs, and decode the mystery of the magic carpet…

 Classic Disney, with some unexpected surprises

-This Australian Disney Theatrical production stars Graeme Isaako as the brilliantly cheeky thief/fake prince Aladdin, and Shubshri Kandiah who made a perfect Disney princess in her performance of Jasmine.
+This Australian Disney Theatrical production stars Graeme Isaako as the brilliantly cheeky thief/ fake prince Aladdin, and Shubshri Kandiah who made a perfect Disney princess in her performance of Jasmine.
 We witnessed a classic portrayal of this Disney couple, which brought to mind memories of watching the animated film as a child.
-You know that love at first sight look that we see in Disney animations?
-How they recreated that IRL was beyond us!

 Anyone who has watched this musical would agree that the Genie was a scene stealer.
 Admittedly, this is a character which lends itself well to humour, so it might be no surprise to some that he won the hearts of the crowd.
 Still, kudos to Gareth Jacobs for bringing our favourite blue spirit to life with his boundless energy and amazing voice (just wait till you hear him belting out those notes!).